Sandbox Proxy Isolation

 Important notes:

 worker_scopedoes not change where agent data is stored.
-All scopes read and write the same agent storage directory (agents/<name>/).- The dashboard credential UI only works for unscoped agents and agents with
+All scopes read and write the same agent storage directory (agents/<name>/).- The dashboard's generic credential forms only work for unscoped agents and agents with

 worker_scope=shared.
-Agents usinguseroruser_agentmanage credentials through their worker runtime. usermode shares one runtime across multiple agents for a single user, so agents in that runtime can access each other's files.
+OAuth providers that support scoped dashboard flows, such as the Google Drive, Gmail, Calendar, and Sheets providers, are the exception.
+For those providers, the dashboard can connect scopeduseranduser_agentcredentials, but the Google tools still execute in the primary MindRoom runtime.
+Tools without a scoped OAuth provider still manageuseranduser_agentcredentials through their worker runtime. usermode shares one runtime across multiple agents for a single user, so agents in that runtime can access each other's files.
 Useuser_agentfor per-agent isolation.

 Without configured worker routing